 What Should be Brought for the Interview?

-When interviewing for their Tier 4 (General) visa, you need to be present on time carrying the following documents:
+When interviewing for the Tier 4 (General) visa, you need to be present on time and carry following documents:

 - Latest passport size photo (45mm x 35mm)